Deduction and Induction

 Example: You discover that squiggles on signs and pages are letters and words.
 Amazingly, words have meanings.

 Fact: Your mother speaks aloud a story while holding a book, turning pages with a halt in the story until you learn that is your cue to turn the page.
 She points to squiggles and moves her finger as she reads.

 Induction: with time and repeated experience, you come to recognize more and more squiggles as single letter words and eventually you recognize multi-letter words.

-… but you mistake ‘b’ and ‘d’ in the beginning days of learning, until finally you distinguish the difference.
+Perhaps you mistook ‘b’ and ‘d’ in the beginning days of learning until finally you distinguish the difference.